 First and foremost, campers have a blast at Summerland Camps.
 We truly meet them where they are.
 We have fun and build rapport so they will trust and respect their counselor and tribemates.
 We don’t call technology overuse habits an “addiction” with campers – instead, we use a habit formation approach that frames the issue in a way where campers feel that change is quite possible.
 “Addiction” on the other hand feels overwhelming like you are powerless to change.

 Where most behavior change programs fail is that they focus on the parent’s goal for the child.
 We focus on what the child wants, with a little positive reinforcement to guide them into stating positive goals we can use as a basis to work from.

-Even for a camper that is defiant and oppositional, if we can guide them to just set a goal of, “I want to move out of my parents house and get an apartment” – we can work with this.
-We then proceed to develop strategies to self regulate behaviors within a certain set of parameters to achieve their desired goal.
+Even for a camper who is defiant and oppositional, if we can guide them to just set a goal of, “I want to move out of my parent’s house and get an apartment” – we can work with this.
+We then proceed to develop strategies to self-regulate behaviors within a certain set of parameters to achieve their desired goal.